cssimms/tictactactics/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote that will be build using Ruby on Rails and React.js.
-By the end of Week 9, this app will, at a minimum, satisfy the following criteria:
+Tic Tac Tactics is a Correspondence Tic Tac Toe interface, inspired by lichess.org.
+The end goal Minimum Viable Product includes the following features.

-- [ ] New account creation, login, and guest/demo login
+- [ ] New user creation, login, authorization, and guest login
-- [ ] Smooth, bug-free navigation
+- [ ] A bug free interface, responsive and aesthetic
-- [ ] Adequate seed data to demonstrate the site's features
+- [ ] Interesting and interactive seed data to demonstrate the site's features
-- [ ] The minimally necessary features for an Evernote-inspired site: note creation and saving, note editing, and notes organized into notebooks
+- [ ] Game creation and play between two different users
+- [ ] Store current and past games on the database
+- [ ] User ranking based on past wins
 - [ ] Hosting on Heroku
-- [ ] CSS styling that is satisfactorily visually appealing
-- [ ] A production README, replacing this README (**NB**: check out the [sample production README](https://github.com/appacademy/sample-project-proposal/blob/master/docs/production_readme.md) -- you'll write this later)

 ## Product Goals and Priorities